FRANK-RAN/Quantum-Measurement-Software/README.md

    - Solutions:
      - Ensure the 'UseCPU' setting in the ini file is set to 0 (off).
      - Make sure the GPU is adequately cooled.
-     - Check the profile text document in the results folder to see how long each process takes to complete.
+     - Check the profile text document in the results folder with the current date to see how long each process takes to complete.